benmvp/slides/2017/chainreact/react-native-esnext.md

 NOTES:
 - And that's where the fun happens
-- We're pulling lots of properties out of `state` and `eventInfo` param to create variables
+- We're pulling lots of properties out of `state` and `info.item` param to create variables
 - Helps code below be more redable with out constantly dereferencing those objects
 - BTW - using `let` keyword instead of `var` that came with ES6
 - BTW - This isn't what the actual app's code looks like